OriginCodeAcademy/Cohort10/Projects/05-OriginMessageBoard/README.md

 Your task is to build a website on your machine that sends messages to the website on the projector.

+**Note: ** When working from home, you can see the projector app by visiting [https://originmessages.herokuapp.com](https://originmessages.herokuapp.com).

 ## Your website should look like this
 ![](http://i.imgur.com/K2yxocg.png)